 Transportation would be important.
 In Lincoln, the high-speed Amtrak will soon carry its citizens to Chicago or St. Louis in record time.
 They can leave their cars at home where nobody pays to park.

 I could find examples of rural business incubators online, but none are places where people both live AND work.
 If you know of something, please send pointers with the subject line “TechTopia” to firstname.lastname@example.org.
-If there’s enough interest, I’ll share what we collect with the STEM-Trek community (below), and maybe someone will have enough traction to run with the ball.
-In true STEM-Trek grassroots style, we will encourage the development of a framework that others can adopt for their communities.
+If there’s enough interest, I’ll share what we collect with the STEM-Trek community (below).